mrp089/simvascular.github.io/README.md

 They cannot, however, reference `id`s that are inside other markdown files.

-##### Image paths on github.io
+##### Images rendered with github pages

-For simplicity between paths, a majority of images are referenced with their global path.
+For simplicity in regards to file paths, a majority of images are referenced with their global path instead of a relative path.
 An example of this path is displayed below.

 ```
 <img src="/documentation/quickguide/intro/images/sv-pipeline.png">
 ```

+This path will render correctly in the following places:

+1. The markdown file.
+2. The `html` page when it is viewed on a local server
+3. The `html` page when it is viewed on simvascular.github.io

-On SimVascular's website, this will render correctly.
-However, if you have forked the simvascular.github.io and build and run the page through your github account, the images will not render correctly.
-This is because the fork you have made is a Project site instead of a User or Organization site.
+However, it will not render properly if you view your fork of the website through github pages on your account.
+This is because the fork you have likely made is a Project site instead of a User or Organization site.
 The difference between the two is detailed [here](https://www.tracktownsoftware.com/jekyll/github/2020/12/22/GitHubPagesUserVsProjectSites.html).
+Choosing one or the other changes the root of the folder path.

-To still be able to view images, there are two options.
+To still be able to view images from your fork, you can do either of the two options below.

 1. Rename your fork of simvascular.github.io to your_github_username.github.io to make your fork a User site instead of a Project site.

-2. View your fork of the website from a local server instead of viewing it when it is deployed from your account with github pages.
+2. View your fork of the website from a local server instead of viewing it when it is deployed from your github account with github pages.

 #### Other notes for writing markdown